kosprov/jargon2-api/README.md

 </dependency>
 ```

-You may need to change the version numbers to the most recent release.
 The second dependency is the [default Jargon2 backend implementation](https://github.com/kosprov/jargon2-backends "Jargon2 Backends repository") that wraps the [Argon2 reference implementation](https://github.com/P-H-C/phc-winner-argon2 "Argon2 reference implementation repository") written in C. It includes x86 binaries compiled for Windows, Linux and macOS, so it should work on most systems.
 Backend implementations can automatically be discovered using a `java.util.ServiceLoader` so there is no build-time dependency to the backend classes.
 More on this on the [backends](#backends) section.

+> **Note**: You may need to change the version numbers to the most recent release.
 Keep in mind that `jargon2-api` and `jargon2-native-ri-backend` follow different release cycles and their version number would not necessarily be the same.

 ### Simple example